akakak0796/OopSss/LINTING_DISABLED.md

 ## 🚫 **Linting Checks Turned Off**

-All linting checks have been successfully disabled for the SlitherFi project.
+All linting checks have been successfully disabled for the OopSss project.

 ### 📁 **Files Modified**